tornikeo/tornikeo.github.io/_projects/spectrums.md

 ![](https://raw.githubusercontent.com/tornikeo/cdn/master/assets/cosine_greedy/spectrums-lazy.svg)

 The problem of predicting `mass spectra -> chemical` was reframed into a [question-answering problem](https://huggingface.co/docs/transformers/en/tasks/question_answering).
 Basically, both the `mass spectra` and the `chemical` were turned into long texts, and for each `mass spectra` as input, the model was trained to output the `chemical` as deepSMILES as text.
+A simple text-to-text model.

 Why did this make sense?
-Because writing your own training pipeline and making it efficient was a lot of effort (weeks, months even) and a lot of wasted cash.
-And it made a lot of sense to lean on the existing tools.
-If the AI project problem could be reframed as a language modelling problem, weeks of development time would be saved.
+Because writing your own training pipeline and making it efficient is a lot of effort (weeks, months even) and a lot of wasted cash.
+And it makes a lot of sense to lean on the existing open-source tools.
+If the AI problem can be reframed as a language modelling problem, weeks of development time can be saved.
 And this was exactly what was done at Pangea.

-The training was reframed into a [fine-tuning for question-answering](https://huggingface.co/learn/llm-course/en/chapter7/7) tutorial.
-And the BART pretraining was reframed to a [masked language modelling](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_mlm.py) over a corpus of stringified MS/MS data and chemical deepSMILES.
+The training was reframed into basically the [fine-tuning for question-answering](https://huggingface.co/learn/llm-course/en/chapter7/7) tutorial.
+And the [BART](https://huggingface.co/docs/transformers/en/model_doc/bart) [masked language modelling](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_mlm.py) pretraining over a corpus of stringified MS/MS data and chemical deepSMILES was done.

-A [BART](https://huggingface.co/docs/transformers/en/model_doc/bart) model architecture was chosen for this task instead of a [GPT](https://huggingface.co/docs/transformers/en/model_doc/openai-gpt), even though GPT would've been more efficient.
+A BART model architecture was chosen for this task instead of a [GPT](https://huggingface.co/docs/transformers/en/model_doc/openai-gpt), even though GPT would've been (in my opinion) more efficient and easier.
 In the end, what mattered most was the quality and amount of data and not the model architecture.
 More on that later.

 In essence, the inference looked like this function: